 Getting compensation after a delivery truck accident can be complicated and difficult, especially if you are recovering from a serious injury.
-Contact the Montana delivery truck accident attorneys of Odegaard Kovacich Snipes to set up a free consultation.
-Our attorneys will help guide you through the process and shoulder the burden of filing your claim.
+Contact the Montana delivery truck accident lawyers of Odegaard Kovacich Snipes to set up a free consultation.
+Our lawyers will help guide you through the process and shoulder the burden of filing your claim.

 It is critical that you work with an attorney who has the experience, knowledge, and skill to handle cases involving both commercial and personal vehicle accidents.
 And, it is critical you hire an attorney who knows, thoroughly, the injury laws in Montana.

 We are proud to have represeneted some of the best clients and get their life back.
 See what our clients have to say!Client Testimonials